mizzao/andrewmao.net/index.md

 ![photo]({{ github.site.url }}/assets/photo.jpg)
 {: .image-float-left }

 Hey there!
-I'm currently working on [Parsnip], which teaches you cooking techniques as you prepare your meals (think "Duolingo for cooking").
-Long-term, we're building an AI assistant that gives superpowers to home cooks and minimizes the cognitive load of meal planning, grocery shopping, and preparing food.
-If this sounds interesting, please get in touch!
+I'm currently working on [Parsnip] ("Duolingo for cooking"), which applies the same feeling of "leveling up" in a video game to the real-life skill of cooking.
+Our long term goal is to create a personalized AI companion for the home kitchen that teaches cooking and helps you figure out what's for dinner.

 [Parsnip]: https://parsnip.ai